-To empirically test the main predictions of the theory, this research combines geocoded ethnographic, linguistic and genetic data to construct a novel dataset of measures of population diversity, economic specialization and development for pre-modern societies.5 In particular, for over 1100 ethnicities, the research constructs novel measures of economic specialization, based on the number of economic activities in which specialization existed in the pre-modern era.
+nomic specialization for pre-modern ethnic groups.6 In particular, for over 1100 ethnicities, the research constructs novel measures of economic specialization, based on the number of economic activities in which specialization existed in the pre-modern era.
 By performing the analysis at the ethnic level, the research sidesteps potential pitfalls from the aggregation of data (e.g., to the country level).
-Thus, the analysis focuses on the effects of intra-ethnic population diversity, overcoming the potential confounding effects of country-level inter-ethnic diversity, which have been widely exploited in the literature.
+Thus, the analysis focuses on the effects of intra-ethnic diversity, mitigating the potential confounding effects of country-level inter-ethnic diversity, which have been widely explored in the literature.

-A major challenge for the analysis is the measurement of population diversity within a society in the past.
-The lack of direct measures of skills, preferences or other relevant intergenerationally transmitted traits for individuals within an ethnicity, rules out the direct measurement of historical population diversity in those specific traits.
-However, the research overcomes this major challenge by using measures of intra-ethnic genetic and linguistic diversity.
+A major challenge for the analysis is the measurement of diversity within an ethnic group in the past.
+The lack of direct measures of skills, preferences or other relevant intergenerationally transmitted traits for individuals within an ethnicity, rules out the direct measurement of historical intra-ethnic diversity in those specific traits.
+However, the research addresses this challenge by using measures of intra-ethnic genetic and linguistic diversity.
 In particular, language and genetic material are also intergenerationally transmitted, and as shown below, share with other intergenerationally transmitted traits a common historical source of exogenous variation.
-Based on this fact, the analysis establishes their validity as proxies of historical population diversity in these kind of traits.
-Moreover, it shows that while the use of these proxies permits the identification of the effect of population diversity on economic specialization, they cannot identify the specific traits that cause this effect.
-In fact, the analysis demonstrates that even if genetic and linguistic diversity do not have a direct effect on the division of labor, they still capture the effect of diversity in some relevant trait in the population.
-This suggests the measures of genetic and linguistic diversity capture general aspects of historical population diversity, above and beyond genes and phonemes, making them appropriate proxies for the relevant traits.
+Based on this fact, the analysis employs these measures as proxies of historical intra-ethnic diversity in intergenerationally transmitted of traits.
+Moreover, it shows that even if genetic and linguistic diversity do not have a direct effect on the division of labor, they still capture the effect of diversity in relevant traits of the population.
+Thus, the measures of genetic and linguistic diversity capture general aspects of historical intra-ethnic diversity, above and beyond genes and phonemes.7

-The research explores the deep historical roots of the division of labor, by establishing the robust positive effect of population diversity on the prevalence of economic specialization in pre-modern societies in various steps.
-First, using ordinary least squares and a restricted sample of ethnicities for which ethnic, genetic and linguistic data exist, the empirical analysis documents the robust positive statistically and economically significant relation between diversity and economic specialization.
+The research explores the deep historical roots of the division of labor, by analyzing the effect of intra-ethnic diversity on the prevalence of economic specialization in pre-modern times across ethnic groups in various steps.
+First, using ordinary least squares and a restricted sample of ethnicities for which ethnographic, genetic and linguistic data exist, the empirical analysis documents the robust positive statistically and economically significant relation between diversity and economic specialization.
 Clearly, these statistical associations do not necessarily imply causality and could arise from omitted confounders, such as heterogeneity in environmental factors, or as a result of reverse causality from, for instance, the emergence of institutions on the composition of populations.